docsmith81/rhcsa_notes/06_Manage_Users_And_Groups/Configure a system to use an existing authentication service for user and group information.md

 ##### Command Line Configuration
 1. Configure LDAP client to use LDAP server: `authconfig --enableldap --enableldapauth --ldapserver=ldap://server.example.com --enablesssd --ldapbasedn="dc=example,dc=com" --update`
 2. Confirm the settings are correct in the `sssd` configuration files `/etc/sssd/sssd.conf` and `/etc/openldap/ldap.conf`
+3. Edit `/etc/nsswitch.conf` so that the `passwd`, `shadow`, and `group` entries contain `files sss`
+4. Enable sssd to start at boot: `systemctl enable sssd`
+5. Start the sssd service: `systemctl start sssd`
+6. Test by using the following command on an LDAP user: `getent user joe`